THE BEST FOOD IN LANGKAWI

 This local shed near the airport churns out authentic Indonesian food for those who fancy a change from the local cuisine.

-Situated in Kuah, this Syrian Restaurant churns out authentic middle eastern food.
+Situated in Kuah, this Syrian Restaurant cooks authentic middle eastern food.
 Though service can be painstakingly slow, it's worth the wait.

 Staying with the middle eastern theme, Yasmin serves decent versions of all the classics and is far closer if you stay near Cenang Beach.